Talos, Proxmox, OpenTofu: Beginner's Guide Pt.1

 - Set Customization: Nothing to choose there

-to the Proxmox server.
-Make a copy of the Initial Installation
+Upload the .iso to the Proxmox server.
+Make a copy of the Initial Installation link.

 Scenario Overview

 In today's post, we will perform the below using the IaC approach.
-As this is a beginner guide, we will keep the code as simple as possible including relevant comments and notes.
+As this is a beginner's guide, we will keep the code as simple as possible, including relevant comments and notes.
 For the setup, we will use DHCP to hand over IPs to the endpoints.

 - Create virtual machines using the Talos Linux image